-CLIA is Clinical Laboratory Improvement Amendments of the Food and Drug Administration (FDA).
+CLIA is the Clinical Laboratory Improvement Amendments of the Food and Drug Administration (FDA).
 When you have a CLIA-waived certification, it can mean two things.
-For one, the test is easy to use and, second, that it has a low risk of incorrect results.
+For one, the test is easy to use and, second, it has a low risk of incorrect results.

 So, how accurate are at home drug tests?
 Manufacturers who produce kits must follow requirements such as providing scientific test data.
 This ensures a high degree of reliability and accuracy of results.